wyliodrinstudio/WyliodrinSTUDIO/docs/source/start.rst

 Build from source
 """"""""""""""""""""

-If you wish to contribute to the improvement of the application or if you want to add your own features or plugins, our code is *open source*, which means that you cand find it on our Github.
+If you wish to contribute to the improvement of the application or if you want to add your own features or plugins, our code is *open source*, which means you can clone it from our Github.

 To download the source code, you must have a GitHub account.
-Open a terminal and choose the folder where you’d want to clone our repository.
-In this case, we’ll use the home directory and run:
+Open a terminal, choose the folder where you want to clone our repository and run the following command:

 .. code-block:: bash